Monday, May 26, 2025

 μαρτυς ("to witness"; 1:8) This word looks like "martyr"...because it means just that.
 Jesus hear commands his disciples to be witnesses.
 When Jesus used the word it had no implication of suffering.
 However, the early Christians who were witnesses became "martyrs."
 The definition of the word was changed by the heroic actions early Christians.
 So, Jesus here is calling his disciples to be martyrs.
 Ouch!

 ομοθυμαδόν ("one mind" or "one passion" 1:14) The people were united.
 This is a beautiful scene of the early Christian community: united in prayer and one might argue, doctrine.
 The problem: they did not do any outreach, but instead spent their time filling spots committees per historical expectations.
-Unity does not mean preparation for mission!
+When I became a pastor, I loved to preach this sermon and "rip" into congregations for their inward nature.
+Now that I've helped lead churches through change (and not just preach), I realize that coming together -- grieving together -- is necessary for their to be the transformation necessary for outreach.

 Grammar/translation review: Word order and Luke's grammatical mastery.